Alexander Choupenitch: Career

 At the beginning of the 2013–14 season Choupenitch transferred from Sokol Brno to CS Fides in Livorno, Italy, to train under Paolo Paoletti.
 He reached the final at the A Coruña World Cup before being defeated by China's Ma Jianfei and ended up with a silver medal.
 His victory during the tournament over Olympic champion Andrea Baldini encouraged him to believe he could become a champion in his own right.
 A few weeks later, he lost against Ma Jianfei in the Venice Grand Prix, this time in the semi-final, and took a bronze medal.

 In the 2014–15 season, Choupenitch won a silver medal at the Shanghai Grand Prix, losing in the final to the USA's Miles Chamley-Watson.
-He also represented the Czech Republic at the 2024 Summer Olympics, earning a bronze medal.
+He also represented the Czech Republic at the 2024 Summer Olympics, where he was eliminated in the round of 16 by Italy's Guillaume Bianchi.

 Personal life

 Choupenitch can speak Czech, English, Italian, and Russian.
 He also releases rap music apart from fencing.

+Choupenitch is married to the swimmer Barbora Seemanová, a multiple-time European champion and Olympian.
+The couple first publicly confirmed their relationship in December 2025 in an interview for the Czech edition of Forbes.
+The two also decided to jointly take over the management of their sporting careers, including their marketing rights and finances.
+In September 2026, Seemanová announced on social media that she had married Choupenitch.